MX-Liu/Design-and-Impelementation-my-own-CPU/README.md

 # Design-and-Impelementation-my-own-CPU

-The project is based on ncremental development model.
+The project is based on incremental development model.

 - At rtl4, a primary five-stage pipeline is realized and the first instruction ori is implemented.